 Flowering dogwood trees are one of our favorite flowering trees.
-Perfect Plants offers both pink and white flowered varieties.
+Perfect Plants offers red dogwoods, pink dogwoods, and white flowered varieties.
 Learn how to grow a dogwood tree and care for them adequately in this growing guide.

 What we call the “flower” of a dogwood is an inflorescence that consists of several tiny yellow flowers (each with four tiny petals), surrounded by four large white or pink bracts, which are actually modified leaves, not petals.